lars-t-hansen/moz-sandbox/swat/MANUAL.md

    TODO: (neg x) should be written (- x)
    TODO: More generally, operations that are meaningfully multi-arity - which
          is many of them, as in scheme - should be supported as multi-arity.
-   TODO: nan?, finite?, infinite? might be useful
+   TODO: nan?, finite?, infinite? would be useful
    TODO: allow i32 values in some contexts where wasm requires i64 but this is
          fairly nuts, eg as the second operand of shifts and rotates.
 Or possibly just allow automatic i32->i64 and f32->f64 promotion for